For urgent consular assistance call

 If authorities find civilians in this zone, they can arrest, detain or deport them.

-Local city government websites keep lists of public bomb shelters and other emergency information.
+In Israel, local city government websites have lists of public bomb shelters and other emergency information.

 The IDF Home Front Command is responsible for managing emergencies, including planning and advising on how to deal with rocket attacks.
-In an emergency contact the Home Front Command on 104 (the hotline has English-speaking operators).
+In an emergency, a message will be sent to all local mobile phones in the area with details of the event and safety instructions.
+You can also contact the Home Front Command on 104 (the hotline has English-speaking operators, option 5).
+Authorities may also establish a National Emergency Portal website for specific events.

 The security situation in the West Bank is unpredictable, with continuing tensions and violence between Israelis and Palestinians.
-This includes in Bethlehem, Hebron, Jericho and Ramallah.
+This includes tourist destinations such as Bethlehem, Jericho and Ramallah.
+There can be higher rates of violence in and around Hebron, Jenin and Nablus.

-Stone-throwing and violence are common, especially around settlements and military checkpoints.
+Stone-throwing and violence are common, especially around Israeli settlements and military checkpoints.

 Tensions can arise at short notice.
-Violence happens in tourist areas.
+Violence can happen in tourist areas.

-Large and sometimes violent demonstrations have happened in the West Bank.
+Large and sometimes violent demonstrations have occurred in the West Bank.
 Foreigners have been injured.

-Israeli authorities may close crossings to the West Bank on local holidays or due to security incidents.
+Israeli authorities may open temporary additional checkpoints in the West Bank or close crossings to the West Bank on local holidays or due to security incidents.

-Israeli security operations happen in the West Bank.
-This can include military action.
-If you're in the West Bank during military action or civil unrest, stay in a safe place indoors.
+Israeli security/military operations occur in the West Bank.
+There has been an increase in Israeli security operations since March 2022, including intensive operations in refugee camps.
+If you’re in the West Bank during military action or civil unrest, stay in a safe place indoors, away from windows.
 Monitor the media for information.

 Authorities impose strict security measures after terrorist attacks.
 These may severely affect the movement of Palestinians, including Australian dual nationals.